 ARMv7 and ARM64 Support on Linux

-These architectures are widely used in embeded devices and servers
+These architectures are widely used in embedded devices and servers

 Vector now supports ARM architectures on the Linux platform!
 These architectures are widely used in embedded devices and recently started to get traction on servers.
 To get started, you can follow the installation instructions for your preferred method:

 - RPM (select the ARM tab)